markstringer-dti/markstringer-dti.github.io/dti.md

 And that's why people don't raise problems and instead just wash the decks.

 Oh dear.
 Well.
 There is a good chance that you picked this book up because you wanted to deliver what seems to be an impossible project.
-I'm keeping that promise.
-But notice I'm not keeping the promise that I'll show you how delivering these projects is a walk in the park or a day at the beach.
+I'm keeping my word.
+But notice I'm not saying that I'll show you how delivering these projects is a walk in the park or a day at the beach.
 It might not be.

 Dealing with the problems that you find and making them clear to your team and your sponsors can be a rough ride.
 It can be hard to stick to it.
 It needs an ability to talk about the real problems.
 It also needs the ability to be understanding when people call you not very nice names.
 But there there are two very good reasons why you still should do it.